All of our sidecars are designed to be fitted at home by anyone

 bike should not be at all sporty, so again most retro or classic

-twin shock bikes as well as all cruisers are correct.
-A long bike
+twin shock bikes as well as most cruisers are correct.
+A long

 one.
 A low center of gravity is more stable when cornering, so

 again cruisers win.
 It's good to have an under stressed engine